exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 2. Training
     * Two hyperparameters (# of epoch and very-small learning rate) are optimized and selected the best model.
-    * Frooze transformer layers and train the last linear layer only.
+    * Freeze transformer layers and train the last linear layer only.
     * The models are trained at AWS using EC2 instance (p2.xlarge).

 #### Usage